 Such provision includes planning classroom-based work which genuinely stretches such students, and additional challenges and experiences offered through clubs, discussion groups, interest and support groups, and co-curricular activities.
-All staff contribute to a programme of additional activities such as attendance at lectures and conferences, opportunities to participate with external groups in special projects, extension classes and visits from practicing vocational professionals; this then falls within the remit of individual faculties.
+All students and especially those identified as able/talented are also encouraged to undertake an HPQ in year 9 and EPQ in sixth form.
+The School's Academic Enrichment Coordinator supports all staff in their contributions to a programme of additional activities such as attendance at lectures and conferences, opportunities to participate with external groups competitions, delivering masterclasses (e.g. to primary school students), extension classes and visits from practicing vocational professionals; this then falls within the remit of individual faculties.
 Especially high standards are recognised through display, assemblies, Student of the Week Certificates and at Prize-Giving.